-Melanie Lantz, Ph.D., (Committee Chair, 2015-2018) is an Assistant Professor of Counseling Psychology at Louisiana Tech University.
+Melanie Lantz, Ph.D., (Committee Member, 2015-2019) is an Assistant Professor and Director of Doctoral Training in the Counseling Psychology Ph.D. program at Oklahoma State University.
 She earned her Ph.D. in Counseling Psychology at the University at Albany, and completed her predoctoral internship at the University of Florida’s Counseling and Wellness Center.
-Her research interests include multicultural competence, counseling, and training, as well as training and professional issues in counseling psychology.
+Her research interests include multicultural competence, counseling, and training, social justice, whiteness, racism, and training and professional issues in counseling psychology.
 Clinically, Melanie’s interests include substance abuse and addiction, trauma, and sociocultural issues such as race, social class, sexual orientation, and gender identity.
 As a member of the ECP Committee, Melanie hopes to help foster greater ECP involvement in Division 17 and the APA, continue to address the Student-to-ECP transition, and identify mentorship opportunities for ECPs.

 Martinque “Marti” Jones, Ph.D., (Committee Member, 2016 – 2019) is a postdoctoral research fellow in the Department of Counseling and Clinical Psychology at Teachers College, Columbia University.
 She earned her Ph.D. in Counseling Psychology from the University of Houston in 2016 after completing her doctoral internship at the University of Florida Counseling and Wellness Center.
 Her research focuses on Black racial identity development, identity intersectionality, and culturally-responsive counseling with Black college women.
 As an incoming committee member, Marti aspires to foster connections and joint-programming among ECPs within and beyond the Division.
 She is also committed to providing relevant programming and disseminating information regarding career and leadership opportunities specific to ECPs.